 Instructions

-- Put the softened butter, salt and confectioners' sugar in a food processor and process until creamy.
-Add cornstarch and pulse until mixed then add flour 1/2 cup at a time and pulse until mixed.
-Scrape processor and make sure dough holds together.
+• Put the softened butter, salt and confectioners' sugar in a food processor and process until creamy.
+Add flour and pulse until mixture holds together.

 Notes